sagemath/trac_to_gh/Issue 4292.md

 # Issue 4292: [with patch; needs trivial review] graphics_array -- stupid bug introduced by somebody cleaning up the code

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4292

 Original creator: was